-If an employee has a miscarriage before the end of the 24th week of pregnancy, normal sick leave provisions apply.
+If an employee has a miscarriage before the end of the 24th week of pregnancy, the colleague will be entitled to 10 days paid leave, after this normal sick pay provisions would apply.

 5. ADOPTION LEAVE

 5.1 Leave Entitlement